khoitd1997/hypnos/README.md

 - Flexibly adapt to user' start of day
 - Hard to abuse or bypass but also possible to remove when truly necessary
 - Low power consumption
-    - Can we use advertisement to send data?
-    - Connect only when:
 - User has pending actions like changing rest interval
 - Need corrective actions such as clock syncing
 - Reset switch for resetting all settings(including BLE bonding information)
 - Small size: About 1.5 x 1.5 inch